-When you owe as much or more on your mortgage than your home is worth, it can be difficult to find a lender willing to help you refinance.
+When you have little equity in your home, or owe as much or more on your mortgage than your home is worth, it can be difficult to find a lender willing to help you refinance.
 But for borrowers who have remained current on their mortgages, and have loans owned by Fannie Mae or Freddie Mac, there is hope.
 It’s called HARP.

 Through HARP, you can get a lower interest rate (which means less out-of-pocket costs each month), get a shorter loan term, or change from an adjustable to fixed-rate mortgage.
 There’s no minimum credit score needed, either.

 And now that HARP guidelines are simpler, even people who were formerly turned down may now be eligible for HARP refinancing.
 Read more about the history of HARP.